 FECO is a powerful concentrated cannabis extract that interacts with our own endocannabinoid system.

-If you are interested in making your own FECO, check out my post How to Make Full-Extract Cannabis Oil here.
+If you are interested in making your own FECO, check out my post detailing how to make full-extract cannabis oil here.

 Inspired By My Clean Eating Meal Prep Cookbook

-I am so excited to share this recipe with you from my latest Clean Eating Meal Prep Cookbook that was released in January 2021.
+This recipe was inspired by my 4th cookbook, the Clean Eating Meal Prep Cookbook that was released in January 2021.

 This is the fourth cookbook I’ve written, but the first one that I feel like is a true reflection of how I actually eat in real life.

 How to Determine The Dosing For Your Recipe